KartkJS/employee/README.md

 # employee project integration with AppDirect

 This project mainly has CRUD EmployeeService for an Employee Entity.
 It has two end points one for Subscription and the other one for Single Sign On.
 You can test the application with the help of JerseyClient class.

-The application has been tested with an Oracle and a My SQL database.
+The technologies used are Spring Boot, JPA and Jersey The application has been tested with an Oracle and a My SQL database.

 Use will need to point it to your database.
 However it will create table automatically.